Ana Paula Vázquez

-Ana Paula Vázquez (born 5 October 2000) is a Mexican archer.
+Ana Paula Vázquez Flores (born 5 October 2000) is a Mexican archer.
 She competed in the women's individual event at the 2020 Summer Olympics held in Tokyo, Japan.
 Two months later, she won the silver medal in the women's team event at the 2021 World Archery Championships held in Yankton, United States.
 Additionally, she won the bronze medal in the women's team event at the 2024 Summer Olympics.